Solar Entertainment: As a broadcast company

-On January 5, 2011, Solar TV transitioned as a broadcast media company and rebranded as Solar Television Network, Inc., becoming the new corporate television arm subsidiary of Solar Entertainment Corporation.

 On March 2, 2011, after SEC acquired 34 percent of RPN's shares from the Philippine government as part of RPN/IBC privatization in 2011, Solar TV finally ventured into news at the end of 2011.
 On that same day, ETC moved to RPN while TalkTV launched over SBN.
 TalkTV was formed by then Solar-owned Solar Television Network.
 The first programs that aired on the channel were Dateline NBC, Today Show, Today's Talk, NBC Nightly News, Inside Edition, The Tonight Show with Jay Leno and Late Show with David Letterman.

-On April 8, 2011, Solar Entertainment Corporation launched The Game Channel on Destiny Cable.
+On April 8, 2011, Solar Entertainment launched The Game Channel on Destiny Cable.
 It conducted its initial test broadcast from April 8, 2011, until September 29.
 It then began airing on BEAM Channel 31 on August 15, 2011, after BEAM and Solar signed an affiliation deal, which gave the latter the use of the former's facilities.
 Full broadcast started on September 30, 2011.

 In May 2011, ETC launched the slogan "Young and Loving It".
 It also saw new programs such as the reality series The Rachel Zoe Project and Bachelor Pad, drama series Nikita, and The Secret Circle, US reality series The Glee Project, comedy shows like New Girl and 2 Broke Girls, and local lifestyle show Etcetera.
 In 2012, ETC includes the reality show American Idol, local programs like Project Runway Philippines (season 3), drama series The Lying Game, Emily Owens MD and Beauty & the Beast, and local infotainment show ETC HQ.
 In 2013, ETC aired comedy-drama series The Carrie Diaries, sitcom series Super Fun Night, supernatural drama series Ravenswood, horror fantasy drama series The Originals and among others.

 Solar News, known for its back-to-basics and unbiased journalism, was formed in January 2012 during the coverage of the impeachment trial of former Chief Justice Renato Corona.
 Post-EDSA revolution ABS-CBN newsmen Pal Marquez, Jing Magsaysay and Pia Hontiveros together with former ANC anchors Claire Celdran, Mai Rodriguez and Nancy Irlanda, known as the pillars of Solar News.
 Most of its news reporters are from ABS-CBN and ANC, as well as from RPN NewsWatch.